PHP-DI/PHP-DI/doc/definition.md

     'alice@acme.example.com'
 ]);

-// Direct mapping (not needed if you didn't disable Reflection)
+// Direct mapping (not needed if you didn't disable autowiring)
 $container->set('SomeClass', Entry::object());

 // This is not recommended: will instantiate the class on every request, even when not used